rax-rpcr/break-fix/README.md

 These scripts will build a basic all in one VM running RDO Packstack.
 Purpose of these scripts to to give you a starting point to start creating "break/fix" scenerios for the team competition.

 The individual breakfix playbooks are in the `breaks` sub-directory.
-The top few lines of each playbook contain a hint, if needed.
 Looking past the first few lines before solving the problem will spoil the exercise and bring you bad openstack karma.

 ### Requirements for your machine: